-- 3.3.1 In cases where there is a suspected Serious Offence of academic misconduct, a School Hearing will be held. - 3.3.2 The School Hearing will normally require the student to attend an interview with the Module Leader, the host module's Programme Leader, School Leader or nominee (who shall be the chair) to test the allegations and/or to submit documentary evidence in response to the charge of committing academic misconduct. - 3.3.3 In advance of the meeting, the Module Leader (or a nominee), in conjunction with any relevant staff involved, shall first prepare a written report, outlining the facts and nature of the case, the evidence for the alleged offence and whether any prior offence(s) are recorded on the Academic Misconduct Register.
-The Register is maintained by the Standards and Enhancement Office and can be accessed by the School Leader.
-The report should be shared with the student prior to the Hearing being held, as detailed in 3.3.4 below. - 3.3.4 Documentation including a report, a copy of these regulations, a letter explaining the possible consequences of the academic misconduct being proven and any other papers considered relevant shall be provided for the student and panel involved.
-These documents shall normally be circulated at least five working days in advance of the meeting. - 3.3.5 An invitation to attend the meeting and/or provide a documentary response, as appropriate, should be provided to the student in addition to the documentation outlined above.
-The identity of the Hearing members will be made known to the student.
-If the student has concerns about potential bias on the part of the Hearing members then a different Hearing member(s) will be appointed. - 3.3.5 All papers should be copied, as appropriate, to the Programme Leaders(s) responsible for the programme and student concerned, where different from the Programme Leader of the programme hosting the module. - 3.3.6 The student will normally be given at least five working days' written notice of the tutor's intention to hold the meeting, normally via the student's University email address.
-The student has the right to be accompanied at the meeting by one friend.
+- 3.4.3 In advance of the meeting, the Module Leader (or a nominee), in conjunction with any relevant staff involved, shall first prepare a written report, outlining the facts and nature of the case, the evidence for the alleged offence and whether any prior offence(s) are recorded on the student's transcript and Academic Misconduct Register maintained by the Standards and Enhancement Office. - 3.4.4 A copy of the report, a copy of these regulations, a letter or email explaining the possible consequences of the academic misconduct being proven and any other papers considered relevant shall be emailed to the student along with the invitation to attend the meeting and/or provide a documentary response, as appropriate.
+These should normally be sent at least five working days before the School Hearing. - 3.4.5 All papers should also be emailed to the Programme Leaders(s) responsible for the programme and the Chair of the Academic Misconduct Panel. - 3.4.6 The student has the right to be supported at the meeting by one friend.
 The friend may be a fellow student or a member of staff from the Students' Union, or, if the student has a disability, a support worker, but may not otherwise be external to the University.
-It should be noted that the friend is there to support the student, not to answer questions or put forward a case in their stead.
+It should be noted that the friend is there to support the student, not to answer questions or put forward a case in their stead. - 3.4.7 If the student does not attend the interview, or chooses not to attend but to submit documentary evidence, the meeting will go ahead in the student's absence and the hearing will consider the case based on any documentary evidence submitted by the tutor and the student in response to the charge of academic misconduct.

-- 3.3.7 If the student does not attend the interview, or chooses not to attend but to submit documentary evidence, the meeting will go ahead in the student's absence and the hearing will consider the case based on any documentary evidence submitted by the tutor and the student in response to the charge of academic misconduct. - 3.3.8 The outcome of the meeting involving the Programme Leader and School Leader (or their nominee), with or without the attendance of the student, will be that the case of the use of academic misconduct is either proven (including where admitted by the student) or not proven.
-In reaching a decision on whether academic misconduct is proven or not, the student's previous record of academic misconduct should not be considered.
-The question of whether the student intended to commit academic misconduct or not should also not be considered in reaching this decision. - 3.3.9 The School Hearing may decide to downgrade the severity of the offence to Minor, in which case a penalty from those available for Minor offences will be applied.
-The applied penalty will be reported to the relevant Assessment Board and recorded on the Academic Misconduct Register. - 3.3.10.
-In cases where the academic misconduct is proven a penalty will be applied by the academic misconduct School Hearing as detailed in Annex C. If a student has previously committed academic misconduct this should be taken into account when identifying a penalty, as should the student's intention to commit academic misconduct. - 3.3.11 In cases where academic misconduct is not proven, no penalty shall be applied and the student's details shall not be entered onto the Academic Misconduct Register. - 3.3.12 The student will normally be informed in writing, normally via the students' University email address, of the outcome of the School Hearing within five working days of the meeting.
+- 3.4.8 The outcome of the meeting involving the Programme Leader and Head of academic area (or their nominee), with or without the attendance of the student, will be that the case of the use of academic misconduct is either proven (including where admitted by the student) or not proven. - 3.4.9 The School Hearing may decide to downgrade the severity of the offence to Minor, in which case a penalty from those available for Minor offences will be applied.
+The applied penalty will be reported to the relevant Assessment Board and recorded on the Academic Misconduct Register.
+The School Hearing may also decide to dismiss the case based on the evidence presented. - 3.4.10 In cases where the academic misconduct is proven a penalty will be applied by the academic misconduct School Hearing as detailed in Annex C. - 3.4.11 In cases where academic misconduct is not proven, no penalty shall be applied and the student's details shall not be entered onto the Academic Misconduct Register. - 3.4.12 The student will normally be informed in writing, normally via the students' University email and personal email (if on the student record) addresses, of the outcome of the Programme Hearing within five working days of the meeting.